 If there are no IPX providers between the SEPPs, TLS shall be used for N32-f connections between the SEPPs.
 Different TLS connections are used for N32-c and N32-f.
 If there are IPX providers which only offer IP routing service between SEPPs, either TLS or PRINS (application layer security) shall be used for protection of N32-f connections between the SEPPs.
 PRINS is specified in clause 5.9.3 (requirements) and clause 13.2 (procedures).

 If TLS is selected, the SEPP shall correlate the N32-f TLS connection with the N32-c connection by comparing the PLMN-IDs contained in the SEPP TLS certificates used to establish the N32-c and N32-f connections.

+For SNPNs with Credentials Holder using AUSF and UDM for primary authentication, the SEPP of such SNPN shall compare the SNPN IDs contained in the TLS certificate of the SNPN's SEPP used to establish the N32-c and N32-f connection for the SNPN and, if the Credentials Holder is an SNPN, for the Credentials Holder.

 If there are IPX providers which, in addition to IP routing, offer other services that require modification or observation of the information and/or additions to the information sent between the SEPPs, PRINS shall be used for protection of N32-f connections between the SEPPs.